annahowell/Hackintosh-OpenCore-EFI-for-z77-Sabertooth/README.md

 - Apple magic keyboard and trackpad2 (OPTIONAL)

 ### Disabling unsupported GPUs
 Currently the included `/EFI/OC/ACPI/SSDT-GPU-DISABLE.aml` file disables PCI-E slot 2 (second closest to GPU).
-If your other MacOS unsupported GPU is plugged in to PCI-E slot 1 (closest to CPU) instead, rename `/PCIE-Disable-SSDTs/SSDT-GPU-DISABLE-slot1.aml` to `SSDT-GPU-DISABLE.aml` and put it in the `/EFI/OC/ACPI/` folder, thus overwriting the file that currently exists there.
+If instead your other MacOS unsupported GPU is plugged in to PCI-E slot 1 (closest to CPU), rename `/PCIE-Disable-SSDTs/SSDT-GPU-DISABLE-slot1.aml` to `SSDT-GPU-DISABLE.aml` and put it in the `/EFI/OC/ACPI/` folder, thus overwriting the file that currently exists there.

 ### Serial number
-I have removed my Mac serial number etc from the config.plist, and how to find your own is beyond the scope of this readme sorry.
+I have removed my Mac serial number etc from the config.plist, how to find your own is beyond the scope of this readme, sorry.

 ### Misc
-1. If you don't have a 3770K CPU you should remake your SSDT-PM.aml how to do so is included in [this excellent guide](https://dortania.github.io/OpenCore-Install-Guide/).
+1. If you don't have a 3770K CPU you should remake your SSDT-PM.aml.
+How to do so is included in [this excellent guide](https://dortania.github.io/OpenCore-Install-Guide/).
-2. The included config.plist has verbosity disabled, you can google how to enable it if you have issues
+2. The included config.plist has verbosity disabled during startup, you can google how to enable it if you have issues.
-3. All bootloader and kext files are release rather than debug versions
+3. All bootloader and kext files are release rather than debug versions.

 **This will not work with opencore 0.6.0, I'll migrate post Big Sur and release an update then**